Anaemia is when you don’t have enough red blood cells or when the blood cells don’t have enough haemoglobin.

 Anaemia treatment depends on the cause.

-If your child has anaemia caused by not enough iron, adding iron-rich foods to his diet can help boost his iron levels.
-Iron-rich foods include:
+If your child has anaemia caused by a lack of iron, adding iron-rich foods to your child’s diet can boost iron levels.

 - legumes – for example, lentils and beans

 - egg yolk

 - dark green, leafy vegetables – for example, spinach

 - crushed sesame seeds – for example, tahini or halva.

 Iron supplements for iron-deficiency anaemia

 Your child is likely to need iron supplements (tablets or syrup) to get their iron levels within a healthy range.
 If your child is taking iron supplements, it’s good for them to eat an orange at the same time as they take their supplement.
 This is because vitamin C in foods like oranges boosts iron absorption.

 Iron supplements might stain your child’s teeth, so it’s a good idea for them to brush straight after taking their supplement.
 Iron supplements can also turn your child’s poo black or grey and might cause constipation or stomach upsets.
 Talk to your doctor about how to manage these side effects.